-The schoolhouse is open every Sunday and on holidays from 11:00am to 4:00pm between Memorial Day weekend through the end of September.
+The schoolhouse is open every Sunday and on holidays from 11:00am to 4:00pm between Memorial Day weekend and the end of September.
 When you arrive, please feel free to come inside and look around.
-Sit at the desks the students used, ring the school bell, view antique maps and see the old horse drawn school bus.
+Sit at the desks the students used, ring the school bell, view antique maps, and see the old horse drawn school bus.

 From the US41-M38 junction in Baraga, travel west on M38 approximately 9 miles.
 1/2 mile past the Sturgeon River bridge, turn right onto Pelkie Road and drive about 3 miles until you reach the community of Pelkie.
 Keep on Driving about 1/2 mile past Pelkie until you see the Historic Pelkie Grade School on the right side of the road at the corner of Pelkie Road and Mantila Road.